cipherstash-archive/cipherstash.js/README.md

 To login you will need a workspace ID which you can get from the [CipherStash Console](https://console.cipherstash.com).

 ![Console Workspace](workspace.png)

 ```sh
 npx stash login --workspace <your-workspace-id>
 ```

+*Note: When logging in, you will be prompted to authenticate via the browser.
+If the browser doesn't automatically open, copy and past the authentication URL displayed.*

 ## Installing